-Google Analytics provides great information, but one issue that can arise is when Google Analytics transaction numbers and the Google AdWords conversion tracking numbers don’t jive.
-I know that different packages are not going to track exactly the same, but most of the time, they are close enough that it’s not a big deal.
-However, a big issue arises when you have an e-commerce site and a decent percentage of people don’t order on their first visit, but come back and order at a later date.
+Different systems are not going to track exactly the same, but most of the time they are close enough that it’s not an issue.
+However, big discrepancies can occur when a larger percentage of people don’t order from your ecommerce site on their first visit, but come back and order at a later date.

 Here’s the reason: Google Ads uses “first touch” attribution, and Google Analytics uses “last touch.”

 Let’s say that someone searches on a term and clicks on your ad, but does not place an order on that visit.
 Then that same person comes back a week later to purchase.
 Google Ads will attribute that conversion back to the date of the first visit.
 Score one for PPC.

 Google Analytics is a different story.
 In our same scenario, Google Analytics would attribute that transaction to whatever channel drove the second visit a week later.
 If it was an organic search that drove the second visit, then the transaction would be attributed to the organic channel.

 Unless the second visit was another ad click, that transaction would be attributed to a different channel in Google Analytics.